PXMYH/knative-tutorial/serving/README.md

-# Build
+# Serving

-Use Knative Build to compile code and deploy to container registry
+Use Knative Serving to deploy code and deploy to Kubernetes

 ```bash
 # install build template